|OpenPGP fingerprint||1BD8 86F2 46FD 4908 79D4 E150 5A09 B457 6DE8 080E 0 Endorsements|

 TL;DR: All-around tinkerer passionate about Free/Libre Software and Science.
-PhD Candidate in Geophysics.
 Debian user since 2004.
+Physicist turned IT engineer.
 Set up a Debian mirror in the middle of Antarctica.

 I began using GNU/Linux in the late 90s (I was in high school), mainly Slackware back then.
 The reason was in good part technical: it gave me unprecedented control on my system, extremely powerful tools (the unix toolchain), and unlimited things to learn.
 But I quickly understood how the possibility to share software with others was important, and I began to frequent the local Free Software Users Group and introduced several persons to GNU/Linux.
 In the following years I also installed and used BSD systems and Debian, but Slackware still was my main distribution.

 I switched to Debian in 2004, and the main reason for the switch was ‘apt’: I didn’t want to manually resolve dependencies anymore.
 At some point I has enough experience to taught some GNU/Linux introductory courses a “student initiative” of my University.
 I also held seminars at Linux Days and similar events, and contributed in founding a (now quiescent) hackerspace.

 As time passed, my knowledge and understanding of the Free Software philosophy got deeper, and I transacted from being a “Linux nut” to being a “Free Software nut”.
 I came to fully appreciate how important the DFSG are, along with the fact that the Debian Social Contract has the end users and their freedom as its main priority.